 Not only will you witness one of nature’s great wonders, it will also ensure you get up and out before the heat truly sets in for the day.
 If you’re also staying up for the sunset (as you should), this can make for a very long day.
 For those hot days, schedule in some nap time in the afternoons to make up for any missed sleep.
 But whatever you do – don’t miss out on the sunrise or sunset!

+Now that you’re ready for your visit, take the next step and plan your perfect itinerary to Uluru-Kata Tjuta!
 I truly cannot undersell how beautiful and unique Uluru-Kata Tjuta National Park is for visitors.
 Australia’s Red Centre gives a quintessential Aussie experience to visitors and, with the right preparation, can be enjoyed by anyone.
 Where are you most excited to go next?!